About Us

 The following more detailed notes have been prepared to help all residents to maintain and preserve the valuable amenity that we all share.

-Crescent Amenity Limited has appointed Westbourne Estates as its Managing Agent (Tel 020 7229 8444 – Crispin Samson-Bancroft or Aaron Landeryou).
+Crescent Amenity Limited has appointed Westbourne Block Management as its Managing Agent (Tel 020 3985 5050 – Crispin Sampson-Bancroft or Aaron Landeryou).
 On behalf of Crescent Amenity, Westbourne collect the fixed and variable rent charges, and pay any bills.
 Westbourne also provide secretarial services to the Committee, and are responsible for taking action on items that arise at the meetings.
 Westbourne also handle day-to-day queries regarding the amenity company.
 They also are responsible for the issuing of garden keys.

 Under the terms of the Rent Charge Deed no freehold may be sold unless the new freeholder enters into a deed of covenant with Crescent Amenity Limited in the terms set out in the Sixth Schedule to the Rent Charge Deed failing which the outgoing freeholder will still be liable for any breaches of the covenant that may occur after completion has taken place.